 Price of the board: 200 GBP

-For the total mahogany encounter, I'd pick the following box in the Official Staunton web site: https://www.officialstaunton.com/collections/chess-boxes/products/luxury-hand-made-mahogany-chess-box.
-This carton, which Carl h AS noted to be entirely solid mahogany on still another thread, looks quite suave truly.
+For the total mahogany encounter, I'd pick the following box in the Official Staunton web site: This carton, which Carl h AS noted to be entirely solid mahogany on still another thread, looks quite suave truly.
 I 've chosen this one for a number of motives, although there were some other options available as well that would likely have been outstanding alternatives.
 The fact that it is totally made of wood allure if you ask me.
 Since my father was a woodworker, I blame my genes for that.
-Second, the esthetic of the carton is very satisfying, with the lock and crucial, and the delimiters being very nicely completed being the cherry on the cake.
+Second, the aesthetic of the carton is very satisfying, with the lock and crucial, and the delimiters being very nicely completed being the cherry on the cake.
 I do realise that is not an issue for me, although that on the interior the box features one-compartment to put up your pieces, rather than 2, or slots for the pieces individually.
 I think that I 'd much like to have the mahogany box consequently, and I believe that it'd go together excellent with the parts I chose in the beginning of the post.